Skip to Content

 The Spray River Ride might be the best tour for beginners.
 Horseback riding can seem a little daunting if you’ve never done it before!
 What we love about this tour is that it’s only an hour long, so you have enough time to get comfortable without having to commit your full day to the experience.
 It’s a great introductory ride!

 You’ll meet at the Banff Springs Corral, right behind the Fairmont Banff Springs Hotel.
-This is conveniently located right outside of downtown Banff, making it highly accessible no matter where you’re staying in Banff.
+These stables are right outside of the city center, so it’s super convenient if you’re staying in one of Banff’s many downtown hotels.
 The trail guides will spend some time getting you acquainted with your horse, giving instructions, and fitting you with a helmet before you take off.

 You’ll then have an hour to explore the beautiful area around the Spray River.
-You’ll get to experience more of Banff National Park than if you just took an hour-long hike, and you get to be on a horse!
-This tour allows up to 12 people, so you’ll have a nice small group and be able to learn about the horses and area you’re exploring.
+You’ll get to experience more of Banff National Park than if you just took an hour-long hike, and you get to be on a horse– how fun!
+This tour allows up to 12 people, so you’ll have a nice small group and be able to learn about the horses and the vast Banff wilderness.

-The tour travels at a relaxed pace, so this is a great activity for families and kids.
-Kids 8 and up are welcome on the tour and even get their own horse!
+I appreciate that this tour travels at a relaxed pace, so it’s suitable for families and kids.
+Children 8 and up are welcome on the tour and even get their own horse.
+Honestly, I’ve been shown up by young kids on horses, they can hold their own!

-Your tour meets at 9:30 am at Warner Stables (look for the Warner Stables sign on the barn), located just 5 minutes from downtown.
-Before you depart, we really appreciate that the guides take the time to get to know your riding abilities and match you with a horse.
+Your tour meets at 9:30 am at Banff Trail Riders Stables (just look for the sign on the barn), located 5 minutes from downtown.
+Before you depart, the guides take the time to get to know your riding abilities and match you with a horse.
+We appreciate their attention to detail and working to make this a great experience for us, and the horses!
+You can tell that they keep safety as the main priority.

 Eventually, you’ll make your way to the Sundance Lodge.
-This cozy cabin will feel much more luxurious than roughing it out in the woods!
-The team will cook a hearty dinner for you and you can relax with the group and enjoy some wine.
-There are private rooms with comfy beds so you can rest up for the next day of adventuring!
+You won’t actually be staying outside in the Banff wilderness, this cozy cabin will feel much more luxurious than roughing it out in the woods!
+You’ll have private rooms and the team will cook a hearty dinner for you.
+You can simply relax around the fire, enjoy some wine, and reminisce on all the fun of day one.

-After a slow morning enjoying the lodge, you’ll hit the trail in the late morning.
-It will be another day of scenic views and fun riding!
+The next day, you’ll enjoy a slow wake-up and hit the trail in the late morning.
+It will be another day of scenic views along glacial-fed streams, alpine trees, and mountain views.
+Oh, and the thrill of the horseback ride, of course!
 You will arrive back at the stables around 4:30 pm.

 This tour accommodates up to 12 travelers and children 9 years and older can join.
 You’ll be able to park your vehicle for free at the stables during the trip.
 Be sure to check the weather beforehand so you’re well prepared!

 This tour operates only on Saturdays from mid-May to early October.
-This $860 CAD tour includes your guide, one night of accommodation, four meals, the horse, and helmets!
+This $914 CAD tour includes your guide, one night of accommodation, four meals, the horse, and helmets!
+Alcoholic drinks are available for an extra cost.
 These limited spots fill up fast, so if you want to get in on this incredible experience, be sure to book your trip soon!

 This is another great tour for beginner riders!
 This one-hour horseback riding tour gets you outside to see the beautiful Banff landscape.
 On this tour, you have the option of choosing to ride along the Spray River or the Bow River.
 Both are gorgeous areas, so it’s really a win either way!

-You’ll meet at Warner Stables, just a five-minute drive from downtown Banff.
-There are multiple trail rides that go out daily, so you can plan your tour for a time that fits your schedule best!
+You’ll meet at Banff Trail Riders Stables, as many of the other tours do (they truly are the best!).
+Multiple trail rides go out daily, so you can plan your tour for a time that fits your schedule accordingly.
 The guides will give you a helmet and riding instructions, then you can meet your horse and get on the trail.

 These tours run from mid-April to mid-October.
 You’re able to book this tour if you’re traveling to Banff in the spring, whereas most of the other tours only operate in the summer.
 This relaxed tour is great for first-time riders and children ages 8 and older are welcome to ride!
-This tour can be booked online with Viator for only $92 CAD
+This tour can be booked online with Viator for only $99 CAD.

 Why We Book Tours with Viator